TriValleyCoderDojo/beginner-web/session4/README.md

 ## Using Alert
 Let's try writing our very first line of JavaScript.
 In the JavaScript window of jsfiddle, type in ``alert("CoderDojo is awesome!")``.
 Click "run" or "update" and see what happens.
 You should see an alert message that says "CoderDojo is awesome!"

-## Using Variables
-Variables in JavaScript let you save data with associated names.
-Let's try writing a couple of variables and use them in our JavaScript.
-In the JavaScript section of jsfiddle:

-* Add a variable with a number ``var number1 = 3``
-* Add a second variable with a number ``var number2 = 5``
-* Try typing ``alert(number1 + number2)`` and click "Run".
-* Now let's try adding string variables.
-Strings should start and end with quote marks.
-You can use either single quote (') or double quote (") but you need to use the same one for both beginning and ending.
-* Add a variable called first name ``var firstName = “Coder”``
-* Add a second variable called last name ``var lastName = "Dojo”``
-* Now try typing ``alert(firstName + lastName)`` and click "Run".
-* Hmm the format doesn't look right.
-Let's try adding a space between them: ``alert(firstName + " " + lastName)``.
-Much better!

-You can name your variable almost anything, but it can't start with a number.
-Variable names also can't be any of JavaScript's [Reserved Words](http://msdn.microsoft.com/en-us/library/0779sbks.aspx)

 ## Talking to JavaScript
 Let's give your website some personality.